-What constitutes malpractice, or professional negligence, and when can a professional be held liable for mistakes that injury a client or patient.
+What constitutes malpractice, or professional negligence, and when can a professional such as a doctor, lawyer or accountant be held liable for mistakes that injury a client or patient.

 How to look for and find an expert for a subject of law or area of legal practice.